ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Follow the instructions of [lightgun emulation option 1](#option-1-lightgun-emulation-replacing-mouse), and assign keys to suit the game.

-For 2-player support by using 2 Gear VR controllers, see [DemulShooter](#lightgun-input-using-demulshooter).

 <br>

 ## < The House of the Dead III > PC lightgun aiming